itnog10/labnotes/README.md

 # Lab Notes

-Here we will publish useful notes for the lab buldup
+Here we will publish useful notes for the lab buildup